whatisaphone/baller/README.md

    This will write project.txt, some supporting files, and one directory per room.

-   (It may output some warnings; as long as the exit status is 0 you can ignore them.)

 4. Modify a script.
 The file `baseball/RMDA_0002.bin` contains the hover text for the main lobby.
 Open it in a hex editor, and at offset 0xf945 change "Meet the players" to "Meet the modders".

 5. Build the assets.
 This will **overwrite** `baseball 2001.he0` and other files in the output directory.